doritoes/AI-PC-Labs/Captcha_Solver/advanced/README.md

 - Much faster for training than the CPU alone (iGPU has hundreds of execution units/EUs compare to 20 CPU threads)
 - Use CPU to generate training data images, and allow iGPU to train the model
   - This means infinite training data!
 We use half the CPU cores at the start of the epoch to generate fresh CAPTHAS
-- Includes learning speed managment (monitors validation loss, when to slow down and fine type, and stops early to prevent over-training)
+- Includes learning speed management (monitors validation loss, when to slow down and fine type, and stops early to prevent over-training)
 - `train.py` is cable of resuming training on the results of the last epoch
 - Increasing game to solve 100 in 10 seconds
-- Disable Intel Wolf Secruity protections during the training run
+- Disable Intel Wolf Security protections during the training run

 Heavily tuned for this hardware
 - Tuned dataset size and batch size